- Purpose

 ||

-B. | Utilising child safe recruitment practices. | Recruiting supervisor and People and Culture Selection Chair Panel |
+| B. | Utilising child safe recruitment practices. |

 |

-Activity | Responsibility | Steps | |
+| Activity | Responsibility | Steps | |

-A. | Adhering to the University’s Child Safe Code of Conduct. | All members of the University Community | Read and follow all the aspects of the University’s Child Safe Code of Conduct. |
+| A. | Adhering to the University’s Child Safe Code of Conduct. | All members of the University Community | Read and follow all the aspects of the University’s Child Safe Code of Conduct. |

-B. | Adhere to all internal university policies, procedures, reporting frameworks and external legislative standards and requirements. |
+| B. | Adhere to all internal University policies, procedures, reporting frameworks and external legislative standards and requirements. |

-All members of the University Community Executive Deans/Deans Directors/Managers |
+All members of the University Community Pro Vice-Chancellors Executive Deans Deans Directors People leaders |

 |

-Activity | Responsibility | Steps | |
+| Activity | Responsibility | Steps | |

-A. | Supporting Aboriginal children and young people to express their culture. |
+| A. | Supporting Aboriginal children and young people to express their culture. |

-Director, People and Culture Executive Deans/Deans Directors/Managers |
+Director, People and Culture / People and Culture Business Partners Pro Vice-Chancellors Executive Deans/Deans Directors/People leaders |

 Note: Institutional plans must have evidence of engagement with relevant communities and families for the purpose of creating a child safe environment. |

-B. | Ensuring all staff and volunteers receive relevant cultural training so they have an understanding of Aboriginal culture, and an appreciation for culturally sensitive issues. |
+| B. | Ensuring all staff and volunteers receive relevant cultural training so they have an understanding of Aboriginal culture, and an appreciation for culturally sensitive issues. |

-Director, People and Culture Executive Deans/Deans Directors/Managers |
+Director, People and Culture / People and Culture Business Partners Pro Vice-Chancellors Executive Deans/Deans Directors/People leaders |

 |

-C. | Identifying and addressing incidences of racism with the involvement of Aboriginal children and young people, and their families, and |
+| C. | Identifying and addressing incidences of racism with the involvement of Aboriginal children and young people, and their families, and |

-Director, People and Culture Executive Deans/Deans Directors/Managers |
+Director, People and Culture / People and Culture Business Partners Pro Vice-Chancellors Executive Deans/Deans Directors/People leaders |

 |

-D. | Ensuring the organisation’s policies, procedures, systems, processes and measures create a culturally safe and inclusive environment for Aboriginal children and young people. | All members of the University Community |
+| D. | Ensuring the organisation’s policies, procedures, systems, processes and measures create a culturally safe and inclusive environment for Aboriginal children and young people. | All members of the University Community |

 |

-Activity | Responsibility | Steps | |
+| Activity | Responsibility | Steps | |

-A. | Ensuring all new employees are provided with an overview of the Child Safe Standards and the University’s commitment to child safety. | Director, People and Culture |
+| A. | Ensuring all new employees are provided with mandatory training that outlines the University’s commitment to child safety and the requirements of the Child Safe Standards. | Director, People and Culture / People and Culture Business Partners |

 |

-B. | Ongoing training for all employees. | Director, People and Culture |
+| B. | Ongoing training for all employees. |

 |

-C. | Information provided to students regarding expectations and processes aligned to child safe practices and logging a complaint. |
+| C. | Information provided to students regarding expectations and processes aligned to child safe practices and logging a complaint. |

-Dean, Students and Registrar Executive Deans |
+Director, Student Services and Registrar Executive Deans |

 |

-Activity | Responsibility | Steps | |
+| Activity | Responsibility | Steps | |

-A. | Responding to an emergency on University Campuses, in University activities or online where a child has just been abused or is at immediate risk of harm. | Any person at the scene |
+| A. | Responding to an emergency on University Campuses, in University activities or online where a child has just been abused or is at immediate risk of harm. | Any person at the scene |

 |

-B. | Responding to an incident, disclosure or suspicion of child abuse. | Any member of the University Community over 18 years. |
+| B. | Responding to an incident, disclosure or suspicion of child abuse. | Any member of the University Community over 18 years. |

-C. | Mandatory reporting to authorities by designated professionals where through the course of their profession or employment a reasonable belief is formed that a child is at significant risk of harm and in need of protection from physical injury or sexual abuse. |
+| C. | Mandatory reporting to authorities by designated professionals where through the course of their profession or employment a reasonable belief is formed that a child is at significant risk of harm and in need of protection from physical injury or sexual abuse. |

 Designated professionals under the Children Youth and Families Act 2005.
 The following are categories mandatory reporters in Victoria that are typically associated with Federation University: